The sex image of a movie star is defined, shaped and promoted, among other things, by the kind–and quality–of the screen ladies he is paired with.

-Many viewers remember them as a team because of the importance of Stagecoach to Wayne’s sex appeal and future career.
+Many viewers remember them as a team because of the importance of the 1939 “Stagecoach” to the formation of Wayne’s sex appeal and future career.

-The contrast between Dietrich’s worldly sophisticated women and Wayne’s shyly awkward men was particularly endearing because it brought out the best of their respective screen personae.
+The contrast between Dietrich’s worldly sophisticated women and Wayne’s shyly awkward men was particularly endearing because it brought out the best of their respective screen personas.

-By comparison, Wayne’ s movies with Susan Hayward, Reap the Wild Wind” and The Fighting Seabees,” before either of them was a star, did little to promote Wayne’s sex image.
+Wayne’ s movies with Susan Hayward, “Reap the Wild Wind” and “The Fighting Seabees,” before either of them became a star, did little to promote Wayne’s sex image.

 Maureen O’Hara: Wayne’s Favorite Partner

 Wayne described O’Hara her as his favorite screen lady, “a big, lusty, wonderful gal,” in short “my kind of gal.”
 And she regarded him as “the softest, kindest, warmest, most loyal human being I’ve ever known.”

 Their relationship was like “brother and sister,” O’Hara said.
 They were often mistaken as a romantic pair off screen because of their five films together.
-O’Hara promoted his public image whenever she could: “Wayne is not interested in anything less than l00 percent woman because he’s l00 percent man.”
+O’Hara promoted his public image whenever she could: “Wayne is not interested in anything less than l00 percent woman because he’s 100 percent man.”
 Or “Duke is what the world thinks the American male is, and what a shame they’re not.”
 O’Hara said she could not count “the number of places I’ve been where they’ve asked me about Duke,” and that “men want to know as much about him as women.”

-In the middle phase of his career, Wayne was cast against young and attractive stars, most notably Angie Dickinson (Rio Bravo”), Capucine (North to Alaska”), Elsa Martinelli (Hatari!”), Donna Reed (Trouble Along the Way”), and Martha Hyer (The Sons of Katie Elder”).
+In the middle phase of his career, Wayne was cast against young and attractive stars, most notably Angie Dickinson (“Rio Bravo”), Capucine (“North to Alaska”), Elsa Martinelli (“Hatari!”), Donna Reed (“Trouble Along the Way”), and Martha Hyer (The Sons of Katie Elder”).

 Wayne’s Stronger and Older Women

-In his last decade, Wayne was paired with stronger and older actresses, such as Patricia Neal (In Harm’s Way”), Colleen Dewhurst (The Cowboys, McQ”), Lauren Bacall (The Shootist”), and Katharine Hepburn (Rooster Cogburn”).
+In the last decade of his career, Wayne was paired with stronger and older actresses, such as Patricia Neal (“In Harm’s Way”), Colleen Dewhurst (“The Cowboys,” “McQ”), Lauren Bacall (“The Shootist”), and Katharine Hepburn (“Rooster Cogburn”).

 Haskell’s statement is not exactly accurate, for most of Wayne’s co-stars, with the exception of Katharine Hepburn, were at least a generation his juniors.
 But she is right about the appeal of these stars: none was the typical Hollywood glamour queen.

 Wayne was more aware of his progressing age and declining looks than other actors, as he said in 1957: “My problem is I’m not a handsome man like Cary Grant, who will still be handsome at sixty five.”
-“I may be able to do a few more man-woman things before it’s too late, but then what” He was therefore determined not to play “silly old man chasing young girls, as some of the stars are doing.”
+“I may be able to do a few more man-woman things before it’s too late, but then what?”
+He was determined not to play “silly old man chasing young girls, as some of the stars are doing.”

 For the most part, he did not.
-In only a few movies, Wayne looked ridiculous, courting much younger women, as, for example, in Donovan’s Reef,” in which his romantic interest was Elizabeth Allen, a former fashion model half his age.
+In only a few movies, Wayne looked ridiculous, courting much younger women, as, for example, in “Donovan’s Reef,” in which his romantic interest was Elizabeth Allen, a former fashion model half his age.
 Wayne conceded that, “Ford never should have used me in that picture.”
 “He should have picked some young guy,” he explained, “It didn’t require much of him.
 All he had to be was a good-looking young guy, and I wasn’t young enough.”

-Another movie, exceptional in the incredulous way it treats Wayne’s sex appeal was McQ,” in which he is pursued by women half his age.
-Pauline Kael found it absurd that “women are all hot for this sex pot,” and that Colleen Dewhurst, playing a lonely waitress, had to apologize for being fat and ugly before dragging him to bed.
+Another movie, exceptional in the incredulous way it treats Wayne’s sex appeal was “McQ,” in which he is pursued by women half his age.
+Pauline Kael, film critic for the New Yorker, found it absurd that “women are all hot for this sex pot,” and that Colleen Dewhurst, playing a lonely waitress, had to apologize for being fat and ugly before dragging him to bed.

-Describing Wayne as “the last movie star to make respect sexy,” Jack Kroll claimed there was “plenty of eroticism in the Duke, but it’s a friendly eroticism that takes any woman on her own terms.”
+Describing Wayne as “the last movie star to make respect sexy,” Newsweek’s Jack Kroll claimed that there was “plenty of eroticism in the Duke, but it’s a friendly eroticism that takes any woman on her own terms.”